julienma/Bridget/README.md

 ### Node modules

-These are already included in the repo under `./node_modules`.
+These are already included in the repo under `./app.nw/node_modules`.
 You can reinstall / update them through [NPM](https://npmjs.org/) (should already be shipped with any recent version of Node).

+Note that:

+- You need to be in the `./app.nw` folder in order to install the node modules in `./app.nw/node_modules`.

+- The `app.nw/package.json` file is used by node-webkit, and might conflict with npm.
+Just temporarily rename it, run your `npm install bla`, and rename it back before building the app.

+**Modules:**

 - [Watchr](https://github.com/bevry/watchr): provides a normalised API the file watching APIs of different node versions, nested/recursive file and directory watching, and accurate detailed events for file/directory creations, updates, and deletions.